Stay up to date

 ESRB: T for Teen

-NOTE - A review copy was provided by THQ Nordic for the purpose of this review.
-Gaming Instincts is an Amazon affiliate and does receive financial benefits if you choose to purchase this product on this page.
+Disclaimer: A review copy was provided by THQ Nordic for the purpose of this review.
+The game was reviewed on the Xbox Series X. Gaming Instincts is an Amazon affiliate and does receive financial benefits if you choose to purchase this product on this page.

 Biomutant represents a bizarre blend of influences that, if not for a range of production issues, may have actually come together in a compelling fashion.
 It comes across as an attempt to merge Mass Effect with The Legend of Zelda: Breath of the Wild, albeit one that is compromised by the limits of time, budget, and a lack of development experience.
 The resulting mess, though indisputably ambitious, makes for a game that feels untested and is hard to recommend.